Read Without Login

 Jump to any public page from mobile without losing the side-rail structure on desktop.

 There is no public account system yet.
-This page explains what readers can already do without logging in and what a future reader workspace could be used for.
+This page states what is already public and what a future workspace could handle.

-This page should start with what readers can already use instead of pretending an account system exists when it does not.
+This page starts with the public tools already available instead of advertising an account system that does not exist.

 Every investigations page is readable without creating an account.

 Sign-in is used only for internal review and editorial tools.
-Public readers are not being pushed into a login wall that is not ready.
+Public access is not being pushed into an unfinished login wall.

-Methodology notes, source links, and page labels already live on the public site, so readers can see how reporting is being built.
+Methodology notes, source links, and page labels already live on the public site.

 If reader accounts are added later, they should focus on useful reading tools, saved research, and careful alerts.